 Option 1: Use a Play Button on a Still Image

-Arguably the most popular solution to “embedding” your video is to put a play button graphic on top of a still image of your video.
+Arguably the most popular solution to “embedding” your video is to put a play button graphic on top of a thumbnail of your video.
 Adding the play button makes the image look like a video, and your subscribers are likely to click “play” if they’re interested in the video’s topic.

 On the back end, make sure the image is clickable and that it redirects to the full video, either on a landing page or on a hosting platform like YouTube or Vimeo.
 We use this option often at Lemonlight, and we can confirm that it leads to great results and improves email metrics.

 Your second option is to use a GIF to give the illusion of embedding the full video.
 If you have a really short video, you may be able to convert the entire thing to a GIF that can then be embedded as an image.
 If your content is longer, pick a few moments that feel the most eye-catching, and create a GIF that will serve as a teaser for the full content.

 This option works well when you really want to emphasize the dynamic nature of the video content.
 Unlike option one, using a GIF will ensure that your content actually moves within the email, which can help it to stand out in a crowded inbox.